Australians will soon need a travel permit to visit Thailand

-An ‘electronic travel authorisation’ will be required by all travellers who currently enjoy visa-free status.
+The ‘electronic travel authorisation’ will be required by Australians who currently enjoy visa-free status.

-The Thai ETA will be mandatory for visitors who enjoy visa-free travel to Thailand: an extensive list of almost 100 ‘visa waiver’ countries including Australia, New Zealand, the United Kingdom, Canada and the USA, Singapore, China and Hong Kong, along with most European nations.
+Once the Thai ETA is launched it will be mandatory for visitors who enjoy visa-free travel to Thailand: an extensive list of almost 100 ‘visa waiver’ countries including Australia, New Zealand, the United Kingdom, Canada and the USA, Singapore, China and Hong Kong, along with most European nations.

-The Thai ETA is similar in concept to the USA’s ESTA (Electronic System for Travel Authorisation) and the forthcoming European, UK and Japanese equivalents.
+Similar in concept to the USA’s ESTA (Electronic System for Travel Authorisation) and the forthcoming European, UK and Japanese equivalents, ETA applications will be submitted online through the government’s official Thai e-Visa website and integrated into the e-Visa application system.

 Once approved, ETA holders will be able to use automated passport gates at immigration checkpoints.